a-n-t-h-o-n-y/TermOx/docs/manual/event-loop.md

 ## Creating New Event Loops

-A new Event Loop can be created by publicly inheriting from the `Event_loop` class and overriding the `virtual bool loop_function()` method.
-This overridden method should wait for some sort of event to occur, once it does, it can post that event with the `System::post_event(...)` method, and then return `true`.
-If no event occurs, but the loop function still needs to return, it can return `false` so that the event queue is not processed.
+A new Event Loop can be created by publicly inheriting from the `Event_loop` class and overriding the `virtual void loop_function()` method.
+This overridden method should wait for some sort of event to occur, once it does, it can post that event with the `System::post_event(...)` method.
 The new Event Loop can be owned by a Widget, the `void Event_loop::run_async()` method can be used to launch the loop in a new thread.

-Only one Event Loop is able to process its Event Queue at a time.
-This provides thread safely, as event handlers are able to modify Widgets.
+All Event Loops post their events to the same queue, the main thread is the only thread that processes the Event Queue.